 You can even get a look at the creative and the business side of things: from the actual how-to-get-a-good-idea right through to marketing your stuff to industry insiders to help you become a master songwriter!

-Write with other lyricists in your area or with a virtual collaboration to get new ideas and perspectives that you would have never been able to see on your own.
+Write with other lyricists in your area or with a virtual collaboration to get new ideas and perspectives you would have never seen on your own.

 Writing with friends can be a very fun process, in addition to giving you a chance to make your song as appealing as possible.